opensearch-project/documentation-website/_search-plugins/search-relevance/rerank-by-field-cross-encoder.md

     The combination of `text` (document `facts`) and `text_pair` (search `query`) allows the cross-encoder model to compare the relevance of the document to the query, considering their semantic relationship.

 - The `output_map` specifies how the output of the model is mapped to fields in the response:
-    - The `rank_score` field in the response will store the model's relevance score.
-Both the `_score` and `rank_score` fields will contain the new document score provided by the cross-encoder and will be used to reorder the documents.
-Because the `rank_score` field will contain duplicate information, the request specifies to remove it from search results.
-The original score before the reranking is specified to be included in the response for debugging purposes.
+    - The `rank_score` field in the response will store the model's relevance score which will be used to perform reranking.

+When using the `by_field` rerank type, the `rank_score` field will contain  duplicate information, the request specifies to remove it from search results by asserting `remove_target_field` as true.
+The original score before the reranking is specified to be included in the response for debugging purposes via `keep_previous_score`.
 You can also compare it to the reranked score to see the improvement in search relevancy.

 To create the search pipeline, send the following request: